-See Note 3 to the consolidated financial statements in our Annual Report on Form 10-K filed March 30, 2018 for additional information regarding the Company's assumptions concerning expected option life, expected volatility, risk-free interest rate and dividend yield.
+See Note 4 to the consolidated financial statements in our Annual Report on Form 10-K filed April 18, 2019 for additional information regarding the Company's assumptions concerning expected option life, expected volatility, risk-free interest rate and dividend yield.

-- (3) All other compensation primarily consisted of occasional gifts to Directors such as sporting goods merchandise and was of negligible value. - (4) Ms. Aggers elected to defer a portion of her fees earned for Fiscal 2018 into stock units subject to the provisions of the 2015 Director Deferred Compensation Plan.
-Total fees earned by Ms. Aggers for Fiscal 2018 were \$95,000.
+(3) All other compensation primarily consisted of occasional gifts to Directors such as sporting goods merchandise and was of negligible value.

+(4) Ms. Aggers elected to defer a portion of her fees earned for Fiscal 2019 into stock units subject to the provisions of the 2015 Director Deferred Compensation Plan.
+Total fees earned by Ms. Aggers for Fiscal 2019 were \$95,000.
 Allocations of deferred fees are calculated each calendar quarter.
-The Fiscal 2018 deferrals for Ms. Aggers, including her annual equity award based on a value of \$100,000, converted into 4,556 deferred stock units that will be paid out under the plan based upon her elections at deferral.
-Amounts in the Director Compensation table for equity are presented at the grant-date fair market value of the stock units. - (5) Mr. Hilt was appointed to our Board in August 2017.
-He received an initial equity grant upon appointment valued at \$75,000 which converted into 16,410 stock options which are subject to a one-year service period and will be fully vested upon his one-year anniversary with the Board.
-Cash paid to Mr. Hilt during Fiscal 2018 represent a pro-rata portion of fees earned from the time of his appointment through the time he elected to defer the remainder of his fees for Fiscal 2018.
-The Fiscal 2018 deferrals for Mr. Hilt converted into 4,767 stock options.
-Amounts in the Director Compensation table for equity are presented at the grant-date fair market value of the stock units. - (6) Mr. Johnson retired off our Board in May 2017.
-Cash paid to him during Fiscal 2018 represents a pro-rata portion of fees earned from the beginning of the fiscal year through his retirement. - (7) Mr. Newsome elected to defer all fees earned for Fiscal 2018 into cash subject to the provisions of the 2015 Director Deferred Compensation Plan.
-Cash paid to Mr. Newsome during Fiscal 2018 represents fees deferred from prior years.
+The Fiscal 2019 deferrals for Ms. Aggers, including her annual equity award based on a value of \$100,000, converted into 5,673 deferred stock units that will be paid out under the plan based upon her elections at deferral.

+(5) Ms. Etzkorn elected to defer all fees earned for Fiscal 2019 into stock units subject to the provisions of the 2015 Director Deferred Compensation Plan.
+Total fees earned by Ms. Etzkorn for Fiscal 2019 were \$70,000.
 Allocations of deferred fees are calculated each calendar quarter.
+The Fiscal 2019 deferrals for Ms. Etzkorn, including her annual equity award based on a value of \$100,000, converted into 8,085 deferred stock units that will be paid out under the plan based upon her elections at deferral.

+(6) Mr. Hilt was appointed to our Board in August 2017 and received an initial equity grant valued at \$75,000 in Fiscal 2018.
+He received a pro-rata equity grant for a partial year of service in Fiscal 2019 valued at \$48,800 which converted into 6,556 stock options.

-The Fiscal 2018 deferrals for Mr. Newsome were \$220,000.
-His annual equity award, valued at \$150,000, was deferred into stock and converted into 5.042 deferred stock units that will be paid out under the plan based upon his election at deferral. - (8) Cash paid to Mr. Parks represents a pro-rata portion of additional fees earned through his completion of service as Chair of the Compensation Committee.
+(7) Mr. Newsome elected to defer all fees earned for Fiscal 2019 into cash subject to the provisions of the 2015 Director Deferred Compensation Plan.
+Cash paid to Mr. Newsome during Fiscal 2019 represents fees deferred from prior years.
+Allocations of deferred fees are calculated each calendar quarter.
+The Fiscal 2019 deferrals for Mr. Newsome were \$220,000.
+His annual equity award, valued at \$150,000, was deferred into stock and converted into 6,652 deferred stock units that will be paid out under the plan based upon his election at deferral.

-(9) Cash paid to Mr. Yother represents a pro-rata portion of additional fees earned upon appointment as Chair of the Audit Committee.